 Because we live in the middle of it, we see stars in the Galaxy spread over the whole sky.
 You can see that for yourself when you look at the Milky Way stretched across the sky on a clear night.
 What you are looking at is the disk of our Galaxy, edge-on, from the sun's position near one edge.
 So if we want a big-picture view of the Galaxy, we need large-area surveys that cover an appreciable fraction of the sky.

 Two such surveys I have worked on and with are the Sloan Digital Sky Survey (SDSS) and SEGUE, the Sloan Extension for Galactic Understanding and Exploration.
 Both of these use imaging in five filters and moderate-resolution spectroscopy to map out the structure (where the stars are) and stellar population content (where stars of different ages and metal-content are located).
 The SDSS was designed primarily to map the local universe, so it looked up out of the plane of the Galaxy.
 In the process of doing that extragalactic survey, it mapped about one quarter of the sky around the North Galactic pole.
 SEGUE is designed specifically to cover a larger range in Galactic latitude, reaching much closer to the plane of the Galaxy, in order study the Milky Way.
-You can see a map of how the SDSS and SEGUE cover the sky here.In order for the SDSS and SEGUE surveys, or any other astronomical observations, to happen, we first need to have instruments that can see fainter objects and over a larger range in wavelength than our eyes can see.
-I've worked on a few instruments as a graduate student and postdoc, and plan to build more in the future.
+You can learn more about the SDSS and SEGUE and get the data for yourself here.In order for the SDSS and SEGUE surveys, or any other astronomical observations, to happen, we first need to have instruments that can see fainter objects and over a larger range in wavelength than our eyes can see.

 A description of the imaging camera for the SDSS, which I helped design and build as graduate student (and sometimes have to fix), is here.
 This is a picture of us putting the front window of the camera, which is also the last corrector plate of the survey telescope, into its cell (very carefully!)
 The colored glass squares are the filters, one for each CCD.